The 15 Best Studio Ghibli Movies

 8. Howl’s Moving Castle (2004)

-The imaginative wonder used to design a walking castle with such precision is alone an applaudable feat in this film.
+The imaginative wonder, used in this film to design a walking castle with such precision is in itself, an applaudable feat.
 It has every staple ingredient of a Miyazaki film – a coming of age character, old ladies, witches and a ton of other fantasy elements.
 Yet, it is grounded in very real human emotions.
-Let’s not forget those mouth-watering shots of the bacon and eggs.
+And let’s not forget those mouth-watering shots of the bacon and eggs.

 7. The Tale of Princess Kaguya (2013)